Union County Jail, FL

 - Fees for service of process are set by Florida Statute 30.231 and are non‑refundable.

-- Common ways to add funds to an inmate account include online portals, lobby kiosks, phone deposits, or mailing a money order.
+- Common deposit methods include online portals, lobby kiosks, phone deposits, or mailing money orders, but available methods and vendors vary by facility.

 Topic Overviews